moloch--/godns/README.md

 ### Advanced Usage

 For more advanced usage, a config file can be provided.
 The config file is a JSON or YAML file that contains a list of rules.
-Each rule has a match and spoof value, and can optionally specify a record type and priority.
-Configuration file entries also support regular expression matching in addition to glob matching.
+Configuration file entries support regular expression matching in addition to glob matching.
+See the example configuration file in this repository for more details.
+Note that CLI flags override values in the config file if both are provided.

-### Support Platforms
+### Supported Platforms

 GodNS is a standalone statically compiled binary, and runs on nearly every operating system and CPU architecture: